 Strengths and Weaknesses

-Knowing your strengths and weaknesses allows you to utilise your strengths better and improve your weaknesses.
+Knowing your strengths and weaknesses allows you to better use your strengths and improve your weaknesses.
 This will lead to greater self-awareness.
-Being able to realise that you are in the wrong direction and correcting yourself is a great quality of a leader.
+Realising that you are in the wrong direction and correcting yourself is a great quality of a leader.

 Communication Skills

 Work on your communication skills; communication is key.
 Bad communication can have a very negative impact on an organisation.
-Knowing what communication to use and when to use it is a very important skill to have.
+Knowing what communication to use and when to use it is a very important skill.
 Use communication to advise, direct, and empower employees.

 Active Listening

 Active listening is essential.
 Employees want to be heard, as this makes them feel valued.
 Listening to concerns and ideas from employees greatly benefits the organisation.
-If an employee feels they can talk to their leader, it will create a stronger relationship between them.
+If an employee feels they can talk to their leader, it will strengthen their relationship.

 Ongoing Training